Research banner image

 • Does the proposed research align with Louisiana Sea Grant’s mission and strategic plan and demonstrate a clear connection and benefit of the proposed project to both coastal and/or marine science and the communities LSG serves (i.e., the potential for end-user application of the results of this proposed research), and overall, materials submitted suggest that this application will benefit individuals or communities that have been historically underserved?

-• Is the role of the student clearly described in the application and will the student have adequate support (budgeted and/or non-budgeted), as well as a unique opportunity to experience state-of-the-art methods for sampling, measurement, and analysis?
+• Is the role of the student clearly described in the application and will the student have adequate support (budgeted and/or non-budgeted), as well as a unique opportunity to experience state-of-the-art methods for sampling, measurement and analysis?

 A written final report of research accomplishments and findings, developed by the student in collaboration with their faculty mentor, is required.
 The UROP final report should include the following: Title page (with authors and date), abstract, introduction, methods and results – i.e., the typical scientific reporting or publishing format.
 The results section must include the significance of the research, considering not only the scientific value but societal implications as well.
 We will accept peer-reviewed papers or theses for this requirement.
 Since the peer review process takes time, a preliminary report can be submitted and then follow-up with a published paper when the manuscript is accepted for publishing.
 We do not accept posters as a fulfillment of UROP report requirements.
 Students are encouraged to present their findings at university forums in addition to state, regional, national and international conferences.
 Louisiana Sea Grant may provide limited travel funds to UROP students to attend these events should a student’s abstract be accepted for presentation.

-Calendar for 2022-2023
+Calendar for 2025

 Undergraduate Research Opportunities Program

-October 2022 RFP posted on Louisiana Sea Grant Web site and sent out via email
+September 2024 RFP posted on Louisiana Sea Grant Web site and sent out via email

-9 December 2022 Deadline to submit proposals through eSeaGrant
+3 December 2024 Deadline to submit proposals through eSeaGrant

 Mid-December – mid-January Evaluation of proposals by peer reviewers

-Late January 2023 Notify applicants of funding status
+Early February 2025 Notify applicants of funding status

-1 March 2023 Begin new UROP projects
+1 March 2025 Begin new UROP projects

 Contact Info: